A Two-Stage Multitask Vision-Language Framework for Explainable Crop Disease Visual Question Answering: Introduction

 \section{Introduction}

 Plant disease diagnosis plays a critical role in modern agriculture and global food security.
 Crops remain constantly exposed to pests, fungi and environmental stress.
 These factors directly affect yield and quality.
-Reports from the Food and Agriculture Organization of the United Nations show that crop diseases cause annual global losses ranging from 10\% to 30\% \cite{savary2019global}.
+Reports from the Food and Agriculture Organization of the United Nations show that crop diseases cause global losses ranging from 10\% to 30\% \cite{savary2019global} annually.
 Such losses threaten farm productivity and food availability.
-Early identification of disease symptoms is therefore essential.
+Early identification of diseases is therefore essential.
 Accurate and timely diagnosis can reduce damage and support effective intervention.
 This need has driven continuous research at the intersection of agriculture, computer vision and intelligent systems.

 Despite its importance, crop disease diagnosis remains a difficult task.
-In practice, farmers depend on agricultural experts for on-site inspection and recommendations.
+Farmers usually depend on agricultural experts for on-site inspection and recommendations.
 Experts follow a step-by-step diagnostic process.
 They first identify the affected plant part.
 They then observe visible abnormalities.
 Finally, they analyze disease spot characteristics such as color, shape and distribution \cite{turkouglu2018apricot}.
 This process requires experience, time and physical presence.
-Diagnostic delays allow pests and pathogens to spread rapidly.
-In many regions, expert access is limited.
+Diagnostic delays allow pests and pathogens to spread quickly.
+Also, in many regions, expert access is limited.
 This makes large-scale and timely disease monitoring difficult.
 As a result, delayed diagnosis often leads to severe yield loss and economic damage.